PREGNANCY AND PARENTAL LEAVE FOR SCHOOL EMPLOYEES

 To be eligible for SNLA leave, you must meet the same criteria as for FMLA leave, described below.
 Your employer may require that you exercise SNLA leave in minimum increments of one hour, but may not require that you take more SNLA leave time than you require.

 Who is eligible for leave under the FMLA and SNLA?

-This leave is available to male and female employees who have worked for the school district for at least 12 months (not necessarily consecutively) and who have worked at least 1,250 hours during the immediately prior 12 months.
+This leave is available to employees who have worked for the school district for at least 12 months (not necessarily consecutively) and who have worked at least 1,250 hours during the immediately prior 12 months.
 “Hours worked” includes actual work time that your employer has required of you, including time correcting homework, preparing lessons, correcting tests and attending trainings – even if those hours are spent at home or elsewhere.
 “Hours worked” does not include time off the job, such as sick or personal leave.